zhou-yg/zhou-yg/README.md

 Or any other that make it 10x times easier for ordinary perople to write program

-Now, I'm developing a new ui-library acrosing any client / framkework, see details in [polymita](https://github.com/zhou-yg/polymita)
+Now, I'm developing a new ui-library acrosing clients / framkeworks, see details in [polymita](https://github.com/zhou-yg/polymita)

 <!--
 **zhou-yg/zhou-yg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.